edHelper.com

 By Jane Runyon

 1 One of the men directly responsible for the Revolutionary War was a man named Samuel Adams.
 Samuel was born September 22, 1722, in Quincy, Massachusetts.
-His family was well respected in the Massachusetts colony.
+His family was well respected in the Massachusetts Colony.
 They had been among the first settlers in this new land.
 In 1736, at the age of 14, he joined other young men at Harvard University for his schooling.
 His father had decided that Samuel should study to be a lawyer.
 He graduated with a degree in 1743.
 Even at this young age, Samuel had questions as to whether it was legal for the King of England to impose the same laws and same taxes on the people of the colonies as the people in England were obligated to follow.

 2 Upon graduation, Samuel began to practice law as the profession his father had chosen.
 Samuel's mother, however, had other plans and convinced the young man to give up his law practice and become a clerk in the counting house of a family friend.
-A counting house would be compared to a bank or loan company today.
+A counting house would be like a bank or loan company today.
 Samuel wasn't much interested in clerking for someone else and soon decided to set up a business of his own.
 That business failed, and he lost all of the money his family had given him to back his venture.

 3 After his business failure, Samuel Adams discovered that he had a real genius for understanding politics.
 He continued to question the rights of the colonists and became a spokesman for changing the rule of England over the colonies.
 He was very aggressive in spreading his ideas and quickly became one of the enemies of the British king.
 He was considered to be a real troublemaker, and the English government would have liked nothing more than to find a reason to hang Adams for treason.